Harry Redknapp: Jordan

-In March 2016, Redknapp was appointed manager of Jordan national team alongside his former assistant, Kevin Bond, for the country's next two qualifying matches for the 2018 FIFA World Cup.
+In March 2016, Redknapp was appointed manager of the Jordan national team alongside his former assistant, Kevin Bond, for the country's next two qualifying matches for the 2018 FIFA World Cup.
 Redknapp's first match as Jordan manager, on 24 March, ended in an 8–0 win over Bangladesh.
 This was followed by a 5–1 defeat to Australia.

 Birmingham City and retirement

 On 18 April 2017, Redknapp was announced as the manager of Birmingham City until the end of the season after the resignation of Gianfranco Zola.
 His first match in charge was a 1–0 loss to local rivals Aston Villa.
 The final two matches of the season saw Redknapp's team beat Huddersfield Town 2–0, followed by a 1–0 away win at Bristol City, allowing Birmingham to escape any threat of relegation.

 In May 2017, Redknapp signed a one-year deal to continue as Birmingham manager for another season.
 Kevin Bond was reunited with Redknapp as assistant manager, replacing the outgoing Steve Cotterill.
 His first signings were David Stockdale, Marc Roberts and Cheikh N'Doye.

 On 16 September 2017, after five straight league defeats that left the team second bottom in the table, a statement from Birmingham City said the club were "left with no choice but to terminate the contract of the manager with immediate effect".
 After his sacking, Redknapp said that there was "every chance" his role as Birmingham manager would be his last managerial job.
 A month later, Redknapp confirmed his retirement from management after 34 years in the dugout.

-On 16 February 2023, Redknapp revealed he would be interested in a return to club managment via Leeds United after the dismissal of Jesse Marsch.
-On 21 February 2023, Leeds would appoint Javi Gracia putting an end to the Redknapp rumours.
+On 16 February 2023, Redknapp revealed he would be interested in a return to club management via Leeds United after the dismissal of Jesse Marsch.
+On 21 February 2023, Leeds appointed Javi Gracia, putting an end to the Redknapp rumours.

+Cwm Albion

+On 6 December 2023, Redknapp came out of retirement aged 76 to help Swansea Senior League Division Four club Cwm Albion, in cooperation with Specsavers.
+He led them from bottom to 7th in the league.